Communiqué (Dire Straits album): Release

-Communiqué was released on vinyl LP and cassette on 15 June 1979, eight months after the release of the band's self-titled debut.
+Communiqué was released on vinyl LP and cassette on 5 June 1979, eight months after the release of the band's self-titled debut.
 It entered the German charts at number one, while its predecessor was still at number three.

-"Lady Writer" was the first single released from the album, displaying the expanding scope of Knopfler's lyricism, also featured on the opening track, "Once Upon a Time in the West."
+"Lady Writer" was the first single released from Communiqué.
 Communiqué was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world outside the United States and on 19 September 2000 in the United States.

 Dire Straits toured throughout 1979 after the recording sessions were completed.
-The Communiqué Tour started in February 1979 in Rotterdam, four months before the album's release on 15 June.
+The Communiqué Tour started in February 1979 in Rotterdam, four months before the album's release in June.
 Dire Straits would play a total of 116 concerts in Europe and North America, the final concert taking place on 21 December 1979 in London.

 Communiqué was the last album to feature David Knopfler, who left the band over creative differences with his brother during the recording of their third album in August 1980.
 It is the only Dire Straits album not represented on the compilation Private Investigations: The Best of Dire Straits & Mark Knopfler.